iclr-blogposts/2026/_posts/2026-04-27-neural-ops-in-biology.md

 {% include figure.liquid path="assets/img/2026-04-27-neural-ops-in-biology/interpolation-fno.png" class="img-fluid" %}
 <div class="caption">
-  Shown are thr ODE simulation ground truth (grey), dense timepoints generated by linear interpolation between sparse (synthetic) experimental points used to train the FNO (blue), and the FNO predictions using the dense timepoints (red).
+  Shown are the ODE simulation ground truth (grey), dense timepoints generated by linear interpolation between sparse (synthetic) experimental points used to train the FNO (blue), and the FNO predictions using the dense timepoints (red).
 Notice that although the interpolated points show stark linear trends, FNO predictions have a smoothing effect that predicts a system closer to ground truth.
 </div>

 The important dynamical structure actually comes from the trained FNO itself.
 Once trained, the FNO represents an operator that maps any reasonable time series of observables (including their interpolated versions) to a full-state trajectory consistent with what it learned during training.[@kovachki2023neural; @li2021fourier] When fed linearly interpolated inputs on a dense grid, the FNO effectively smooths and regularizes the observable channels and, at the same time, predicts the hidden species at those new timepoints according to the learned dynamics.
 In other words, the operator “fills in” the trajectory in a way that is constrained by the NF-κB-like ODE behavior it has internalized, rather than simply connecting the dots between measurements.